 - Patching management: you will be allowed to configure a maintenance window during which can be installed security updates, coming from Windows Update and classified as critical or important, of Windows and SQL Server.

 - Security aspects and Azure Key Vault integration: it will be possible to manage the port to connect to the SQL Server instance.
-In addition, you will be allowed to enable SQL authentication, specifying a particular login.
+Furthermore, you will be allowed to enable SQL authentication, specifying a particular login.
 If the SQL Server SKU supports it, it is also possible to install and configure integration with Azure Key Vault, to use data encryption features such as Transparent Database Encryption, Column Level Encryption and Always Encrypted.

 - Licensing management: it will be possible to easily change the way SQL Server is licensed, thus being able to obtain direct cost savings.